Facebook iconTop 10 Examples of Minimum Viable Products - F22 Labs

 Example 8: Uber

 Uber's MVP is a good example and their story is a classic tale of disruption, demonstrating how a simple app can redefine an entire industry.
-The inception of Uber is another fascinating addition to the spectrum of minimum viable product examples.
+The inception of Uber is another fascinating addition to the spectrum of MVP examples.

 Uber's MVP for Ride-Sharing Services